ninyancat13/models/statistical-methods-and-models.md

 #### R^2
 How accurate do you think the model is?
 Do we have any evaluation metric, so that we can check this?
 Actually we have a quantity, known as R-Square.
 R-Square: It determines how much of the total variation in Y (dependent variable) is explained by the variation in X (independent variable).

+The only drawback of R2 is that if new predictors (X) are added to our model, R2 only increases or remains constant but it never decreases.
+We can not judge that by increasing complexity of our model, are we making it more accurate?

+That is why, we use “Adjusted R-Square”.

+#### Adjusted R^2
+The Adjusted R-Square is the modified form of R-Square that has been adjusted for the number of predictors in the model.
+It incorporates model’s degree of freedom.
+The adjusted R-Square only increases if the new term improves the model accuracy.

 ## Unsupervised Models
 <img src="https://user-images.githubusercontent.com/43540613/174483309-b4e010d3-deeb-4284-9881-e291f8944913.png" width="500"/>